-Welcome back everyone!
-This past week was my 3rd son’s birthday (4/21).
-He would have been 31 this year, but is now celebrating his birthday in Heaven.
+Welcome back everyone to this week’s blog.
+Yesterday, 4/21, was my 3rd son’s birthday.
+He would have been 34 this year, but has been celebrating his birthday in Heaven since 2005.
 Happy Birthday Bryce Lee.
 Mamma loves you son!

 This week seemed appropriate to write about the cross at the side of the road, where a mother loses her son long before his time.
-Yes, for those of you who know me on an personal level, July 21, 2015 will be the 10th anniversary of Bryce Lee, my third son’s return to Heaven.
+Yes, for those of you who know me on an personal level, July 21, 2015 will be the 13th anniversary of Bryce Lee return to home.

-Ten years has passed since I had written my third book in the memory of Bryce to help grieving parents and families cope with the many levels of pain that death’s suffering leaves behind.
+Thirteen years have passed since I had written my third book in the memory of Bryce to help grieving parents and families cope with the many levels of pain that death’s suffering leaves behind.

 “Why we Cry for a Soul set Free” is the story of how I dealt with the death of my third child, one of the most traumatic experiences a parent can go through.
 Bryce Lee Haugen was the third of my four sons and the bravest human being I’ve ever known.
 Bryce was my special child; he had been diagnosed with epilepsy and mild mental retardation at a very young age.
 With his limitations, his life was a challenging one, but despite the treatment he sometimes received from those who couldn’t accept or understand him, he always looked at life in a positive way and loved people unconditionally.